Adaptive Exploration for Latent-State Bandits: Upper Confidence Bound with Adaptive Probing

 Under correct model specification and no state transition, $z_{t-1}$ is approximately standard normal.
 Setting $z_{\mathrm{thresh}} \approx 2$ corresponds to probing when residuals fall outside a 95\% confidence interval.

-\item Uncertainty gate resolves decision confidence.
-The uncertainty gate monitors the confidence gap between arms.
-When UCB scores are similar, the algorithm cannot reliably distinguish the optimal arm, and probing provides disambiguating information.
+\item Uncertainty gate handles small UCB margins.
+The gate monitors the gap between the largest two UCB scores.
+When the gap is small, an additional probe can update the fingerprint before the algorithm commits to an arm.
 We compute the UCB margin as $m_t = \left| \mathrm{UCB}_{t,0} - \mathrm{UCB}_{t,1} \right|$.

 The uncertainty gate activates when the margin falls below a threshold.